-- To hear appeals from students placed on academic suspension when unusual or extenuating circumstances exist - To hear appeals from transfer students seeking admission to the College - · To recommend admissions policies - To recommend institutional quality point-ratio requirements for students - To review and make recommendations concerning student withdrawal policies of the College - To review and make recommendations pertaining to institutional record keeping procedures
+- To hear appeals from students placed on academic suspension when unusual or extenuating circumstances exist - To hear appeals from transfer students seeking admission to the College - To recommend admissions policies - To recommend institutional quality point-ratio requirements for students - To review and make recommendations concerning student withdrawal policies of the College - To review and make recommendations pertaining to institutional record keeping procedures

 Recommendations originating with faculty or staff members are made to the Admissions/Academic Standards Committee.
 The committee then decides if the recommendation is justified.
-The committee may forward the recommendations regarding admissions procedures to the Dean of Enrollment Management or designee and all other matters to the Instructional Officers or designee.
-The Dean of Enrollment Management and the Instructional Officers decide whether to concur and then forward to the President.
+The committee may forward the recommendations regarding admissions procedures to the Dean of Student Services and all other matters to the appropriate Instructional Officer.
+The Instructional Officers or the Dean of Student Services decides whether to concur and then forward to the President.
 The President is the final institutional authority, and when he approves the recommendation, it becomes institutional policy.